asyncapi/learning-paths/100-level-AsyncAPI-Intro/step5.md

-In this learning journey, you explore Async API, a powerful tool for crafting asynchronous APIs.
-The first module discusses what AsyncAPI is and why to use Async API and explores real-world use cases where AsyncAPI is a valuable asset.
+In this learning journey, you explore AsyncAPI, a powerful tool for crafting asynchronous APIs.
+The first module discusses what AsyncAPI is and why to use AsyncAPI and explores real-world use cases where AsyncAPI is a valuable asset.

 Building on the basics, module two transitions into understanding Event-driven Architecture(EDA), showcasing how AsyncAPI fuels the design of both EDA and microservices.